Author: Flite Test STEM

 Authors: Jake Marshall and Trevor Sill

-Hot Glue Guns get extremely hot, and should always be handled with care.
+Hot glue guns get extremely hot, and should always be handled with care.
 Young students should always be supervised when using hot glue.
 Review hot glue safety with your students prior to using hot glue guns.

-Utility Knives (if you are working with younger kids, you can use plastic cards instead of knives)
+Utility knives (If you are working with younger kids, you can use plastic cards instead of knives)

-FT STEM Learning Strand: FT Workbench
+FT STEM Learning Strand: FT Workbench - Time: 1-2 HRS

-Parents and Teachers: Prior to Lesson Activity #1, the student must gain an understanding of the plane, its basic parts, control surfaces, and aerodynamic principles being applied.
+Parents and Teachers: Prior to Learning Activity #1, the student must gain an understanding of the plane, its basic parts, control surfaces, and aerodynamic principles being applied.
 The following content can be read over, presented to, retaught, or tested based on your students' personal learning preferences.

 (Time: 15 Minutes)